Thomas steals 4 as the Nationals top the Giants 6-1 for their first sweep since 2021

 Riley Adams homered and MacKenzie Gore threw five shutout innings for Washington, which completed its first sweep since taking two games from Toronto in August 2021.
 It was the Nationals' first three-game series sweep since June 2021 against Pittsburgh.

+"This weekend we played like I thought we'd play throughout, with a lot of energy," manager Dave Martinez said.
+"It was a lot of fun.
+It was a great weekend for us."

-Joc Pederson homered for San Francisco, which dropped its fifth straight game.
+Joc Pederson homered for San Francisco, which dropped its fifth consecutive game.
 The Giants have scored just eight runs during their skid.
+They were hitless in 17 at-bats with runners in scoring position during the series in Washington.

+"We know we're a better offense than we're showing right now," San Francisco manager Gabe Kapler said.
+"A lot of that has to do with clicking at the same time.
+The other thing that's really important, and what we can do going forward, is just staying calm, not press at all.
+All good teams, all good offenses go through challenging times.
+This is another one."

 Thomas began the day with eight steals this season.
 He had not recorded a multi-steal game in 371 career appearances.